mitchmathias/WeatherDashboard/README.md

 ## Description

 A website that displays todays forecast as well as the next five days for any city searched.
-It shows the date as well as Temperature, Humidity, and a forecasst icon with the conditions.
+It shows the date as well as Temperature, Humidity, and a forecast icon with the conditions.
 This app uses https://openweathermap.org/api for all weather data.

 ## Installation